Robert J. Cotter

 Robert J. Cotter (July 15, 1943 – November 12, 2012) was an American chemist and mass spectrometrist.
 His research contributed to many early advances in the field of time-of-flight mass spectrometry.
 From 1998 to 2000 he was president of the American Society for Mass Spectrometry.
 Cotter was also a co-investigator on the Mars Organic Molecule Analyzer (MOMA) project, developing a miniaturized, low power consumption ion trap/time-of-flight mass spectrometer that was to be deployed with the ExoMars rover, now the Rosalind Franklin rover.

 Early life and education

 Cotter was raised in Abington, Massachusetts, and was the oldest of seven children.
-After being educated at Boston College High School in 1961, he attended the College of the Holy Cross in Worcester, Massachusetts.
-After graduating in 1965 with a Bachelor of Science (B.S.), he studied under W.S.
-Koski at Johns Hopkins University.
-He received his Ph.D. in 1972 and joined the faculty of Towson University and Gettysburg College.
+After graduating from Boston College High School in 1961, he attended the College of the Holy Cross in Worcester, Massachusetts, and graduated from Holy Cross with a Bachelor of Science in 1965.
+He then pursued graduate studies at Johns Hopkins University under W.S.
+Koski, earning his Ph.D. in 1972.
+After receiving his doctorate, he joined the faculty of Towson University and Gettysburg College.